romeorizzi/TALight/README.md

 Since the previous terminal is now the downstream channel of the daemon you have activated, in order to enjoy and explore the services it gives you access to, you need to open another terminal.
 Better yet, rather than opening another terminal, I actually suggest you to vertically split the terminal into two, let the left panel to the visualization of this logging, and issue the `rtal` client commands in the right panel so that you will keep constantly aware of the interactions between the two (especially useful for the problem maker).

-<details><summary>How to split a terminal into two or more</summary>
+<details><summary>How to split a terminal into resizable panels</summary>

-Given also the client/server architecture of TALight, it will soon come handy (expecially for problem makers) to have a terminal whose panel can be split in two or more.
+Both problem makers and solvers need to use the terminal.
+If you launch both `rtald` and `rtal` on your local machine to see how they interact (a necessity for problem makers but also suggested for problem solvers), then having a terminal that you can split in resizable panals will significantly improve your user experience and avoid you to loose a lot of time when debugging.
+Be told that tabs are not a substitute for panels.

 On Mac, the default terminal currently is [iTerm2](https://iterm2.com/) which already has this feature and represents a very good option, but you can keep reading for more alternatives.

 On Linux, the most user friendy terminal that does this is `Terminator`.
 To [install Terminator on Linux](https://dev.to/xeroxism/how-to-install-terminator-a-linux-terminal-emulator-on-steroids-1m3h):